 - The consultation or engagement exercise must include sufficient reasons for a particular proposal to allow those consulted to give intelligence consideration and intelligent responses

 - Adequate time must be given for this purpose

 - All consultation and engagement feedback must be conscientiously taken into account when the ultimate decision is taken.

 Current consultations and engagement exercises

-Have your say on proposed changes to NHS help to have a baby
+- Proposed changes to NHS help to try to have a baby (closed 22 August 2022)